 Why can’t you just hang your TV above your mantle?

 Well, you can.
 And a lot of people do.

-The issue is a lot of times the TVs are hung so high on the wall to clear the mantle that it can be uncomfortable to watch them while sitting on a couch.
+The issue is a lot of times the TVs are hung so high on the wall to clear the mantle that it can become uncomfortable to watch TV while sitting on a couch.
 So not the worst problem to have by any means, but it felt silly to us to spend so much on a TV (Samsung Frame TV’s are notoriously pricey) and for it to be uncomfortable to watch.

 The best way to start this project is to prepare for it.
 Knowing what we know now, we would have blocked inside our mantle for the TV and even create a recessed area so the TV could fit completely flush against the wall.
 If, however, you are like us and starting with walls that have drywall on them, it’s fairly simple to correct – just a bit messy – and the Samsung Frame TV will only be about an inch off the wall in the end.

 Supplies to Mount a Samsung TV Above a Mantle